iterative/dvc.org/content/docs/command-reference/data/status.md

 ## Options

-- `--granular` - Show granular, file-level information for the changes for dvc-tracked directories.
+- `--granular` - Show granular, file-level information for the changes for DVC-tracked directories.
 By default, DVC only shows the changes at the level where the data is being tracked at.

 - `--untracked-files` - Show files that are not being tracked by DVC and Git.